M-jerez/i18nTemplates/README.md

 Default value: `none`

 An Array defining all the languages. i.e: `["en","es","de"]`

+#### options.usePathAsKey
+Type: `Boolean`
+Default value: `false`

+By default only the filename is used in the template file to keep things simple.
+However in some project keeping the path is a better choice.

+#### options.cwd
+Type: `String`
+Default value: `none`

+In case of the path used for key, it is preffered to cut off the current working directory.
+This can be specified here.

+#### options.saveAllTemplates
+Type: `Boolean`
+Default value: `false`

+By default only those templates are saved that needs translation, use this to include all in the template.json files.

 ### Usage Examples
 This example will generate 4 locale files in the `./src/locales` folder (one for each language), and will generate 5 templates files in the `./public/templates`, (one for each language + the one without translate).